nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 When several (about 10) new terms or abbreviations are used, provide a glossary or list of acronyms.
 Include it in the document, or contribute and link to the **Vocabulary** (to be published).

 Avoid synonyms, especially in domain-specific matters, as well as fuzzy terms and everything-buckets.
+Aim to reuse the same, simple words as much as possible.

 Replace or clarify terms that could be interpreted in different ways.
 E.g. it is not clear if an “alert” is about an error message, a business rule, a push notification or an exception indicator.